mehsan-dev/rotation/README.md

 ## Problem Statement

-Using NodeJS, write an API that accepts a post request with a UTF-8 string and rotation number as payload and returns a ROT version of the string, storing the original string in a MongoDB database.
+Using NodeJS, this API accepts a post request with a UTF-8 string and rotation number as payload and returns a ROT version of the string, storing the original string in a MongoDB database.
 If rotation number is not given then set 13 by default.
 The API should be capable of accepting a string of 1,000 characters.
 (No 3rd party libraries should be used for ROT.)
 ### Built With